Cnorman19/DispatcherSimulation/README.md

-# DispatcherSimulation - Cameron Norman
+# Dispatcher Simulation - Cameron Norman

 ## This was a school project I completed with zero assistance.
 I accomplished this by reading documentation and utilizing online resources